Aiguisage d'un couteau sur un affûteur manuel en bois, mains en action pour un entretien optimal de la lame.

 Preparing your sharpening tool and knife is an essential step for efficient and trouble-free sharpening.
 Here's how to do it:

 Start by cleaning and drying your manual sharpener or whetstone.
-For manual sharpeners, make sure the V-slots are free of any residue or debris.
+For manual sharpeners, make sure the V-shaped slots are free of any residue or debris.
 Follow the specific preparation instructions if using a whetstone.

 For water stones, it is recommended to immerse them in water for 10 to 15 minutes, until they no longer release air bubbles.
 Oil stones require the application of a thin layer of abrasive oil, while diamond stones are ready to use without prior preparation.

 Next, prepare your knife by cleaning it thoroughly to remove any residue, then drying it to prevent rust.
-This step ensures a clean and optimal surface for sharpening.
+This step ensures a clean, optimal surface for sharpening.

-If using a sharpening stone, placing a wet cloth underneath can prevent the stone from slipping, providing added stability and safety .
+If using a whetstone, placing a wet cloth underneath can prevent the stone from slipping, providing added stability and safety .

-Finally, examine the condition of your knife blade.
-If the blade is very dull or chipped, a rougher whetstone or a specific sharpener may be necessary to reshape the blade before finishing it with a finer stone.
+Finally, examine the condition of your knife's blade.
+If the blade is very dull or chipped, a rougher whetstone or a special sharpener may be necessary to reshape the blade before refining it with a finer stone.

 Step 3: Find the right sharpening angle

-The key to achieving an optimal and long-lasting edge lies in choosing the right sharpening angle, which varies depending on the type of knife and its specific use.
+The key to achieving an optimal and lasting edge lies in choosing the right sharpening angle, which varies depending on the type of knife and its specific use.

 Manual sharpeners, often equipped with an angle guide, generally offer two options: 15° and 20° .
-These angles are suitable for the majority of kitchen and hunting knives.
+These angles are suitable for most kitchen and hunting knives.

-A 15° angle is perfect for Japanese chef's knives and filleting knives, creating an extremely thin and sharp blade.
-However, this thinness can reduce the durability of the blade, making it more prone to rapid wear, especially if the steel is of lower quality.
+A 15° angle is ideal for Japanese chef's knives and filleting knives, creating an extremely thin and sharp blade.
+However, this thinness can reduce the blade's durability, making it more prone to rapid wear, especially if the steel is of lower quality.

-To choose the ideal angle, consider the geometry of the blade and the quality of the steel .
-Thin blades, such as those of Japanese knives, benefit from the 15° angle, while more robust blades and European knives are better suited to a 20° angle.
+To choose the ideal angle, consider the blade geometry and the quality of the steel .
+Thin blades, such as those on Japanese knives, benefit from a 15° angle, while sturdier blades and European knives are better suited to a 20° angle.

 When in doubt, the marker method can be helpful.
-Draw a line on the edge of the blade with a marker and sharpen to the chosen angle.
-If the mark fades quickly, the angle is correct.
+Draw a line along the edge of the blade with a marker and sharpen to the chosen angle.
+If the mark disappears quickly, the angle is correct.
 If not, adjust the angle and try again.

 Step 4: The actual sharpening

-The actual sharpening is where you put into practice everything you have learned and prepared in the previous steps.
-Armed with your hand sharpener equipped with an angle guide, the process is both simple and precise.
+The actual sharpening process is when you put into practice everything you've learned and prepared in the previous steps.
+Armed with your hand sharpener and an angle guide, the process is both simple and precise.

 Start by positioning your knife blade against the sharpener's angle guide, ensuring that the selected angle (15° or 20°) is consistently maintained.
 Then, select the correct grit weight for your sharpener.

-For particularly dull blades, it is advisable to start with a coarser grit (e.g. 600 to 1000) to remove major imperfections and re-establish an effective cutting edge base.
+For particularly dull blades, it is advisable to start with a coarser grit (e.g., 600 to 1000) to remove major imperfections and restore an effective edge base.

 Once the blade is correctly positioned, gently slide the diamond roller along the blade, alternating back and forth motions.
 Be careful not to apply excessive pressure, as this may damage the blade.